 Marvel’s expansive cinematic franchise is always building toward one, giant event.
 First, it was the first Avengers movie in 2012.
 Next up was the 2015 sequel, Age of Ultron.
-Last year, we saw our heroes at odds with each other in Captain America: Civil War.
-The next major movie, Avengers: Infinity War Part I, is set to premiere in May of 2018.
+In 2016, we saw our heroes at odds with each other in Captain America: Civil War.
+The next major movie, Avengers: Infinity War, is set to premiere in May.
 It follows the “Avengers movie every 3 years” timeline established with Ultron, and leaves a whole lot time in between.
 In that time, we’re left to speculate about what’s to come.

 Joss Whedon officially made his exit from the MCU following Avengers: Age of Ultron, carving out a larger role for the minds behind The Winter Soldier and Civil War: Joe and Anthony Russo.
 The Russo brothers have a resume that includes comedies like Community and Arrested Development, having proved their superhero mettle with the last Captain America movie.
 They’ll assume Whedon’s throne for Infinity War, leaving the franchise in capable creative hands.

 Though the plan was initially to have the third and fourth Avengers films share a title, Marvel has officially confirmed that Infinity War will be a one-part story, with the second Avengers movie releasing a year later without an official title yet.